 Priority 3 – Other rural access roads and residential streets (not highlighted)

-Anti-icing – Primary roads portions of which are treated with anti-icing materials in anticipation of freezing conditions (black dashes over red and blue priority snow routes)
+Anti-icing – Primary roads treated with anti-icing materials in anticipation of freezing conditions (black dashes over red and blue priority snow routes)

 State Highways – Not maintained by Jefferson County (highlighted in green)